bgoonz/gists-revamp/by-extension/markdown/Scheduling.md

 **The real delay between** `func` **calls for** `setInterval` **is less than in the code!**

-That’s normal, because the time taken by `func`’s execution “consumes” a part of the interval.
+That’s normal, because the time taken by `func`'s execution "consumes" a part of the interval.

-It is possible that `func`’s execution turns out to be longer than we expected and takes more than 100ms.
+It is possible that `func`'s execution turns out to be longer than we expected and takes more than 100ms.

 In this case the engine waits for `func` to complete, then checks the scheduler and if the time is up, runs it again _immediately_.